SpenceKonde/megaTinyCore/megaavr/extras/PinInterrupts.md

 * They can be triggered by conditions which last less than one processor cycle.
 * They can wake the system from sleep on change, rising, falling or level interrupt.
 Other pins can only wake on change or level interrupt.
 * There is no "dead time" between successive interrupts (other pins have 3 clock cycle "dead time" between successive interrupts)

+In the example above, note that the interrupts on pin 14 and 15 (PA1 and PA2) are configured identically.
+However, if the part was put to sleep, only the one on pin 15/PA2 would be able to wake the part, as they trigger on rising edge, and only PA2 is a fully asynchronous pin.